What is equity crowdfunding?

 Equity crowdfunding is the process whereby people (i.e. the ‘crowd’) invest in an early-stage unlisted company (a company that is not listed on a stock market) in exchange for shares in that company.
 A shareholder has partial ownership of a company and stands to profit should the company do well.
 The opposite is also true, so if the company fails investors can lose some, or all, of their investment.

 To offset some of the risk involved with investing in early-stage companies, the UK government offers tax reliefs on eligible opportunities in the form of the Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS).
-These are some of the most generous tax incentives in the world, offering 30% and 50% income tax relief respectively.
+These are some of the most generous tax incentives in the world, offering 30% and 50% income tax relief respectively for eligble investors.

 Who can invest?

 While some platforms require very few checks to register as an investor, others are more stringent in their guidelines.
-For instance, SyndicateRoom requires you to self-certify as a high-net-worth individual or sophisticated investor before you can invest via the platform.
-Self-certification is your way of telling us that you have the experience, risk awareness and means to invest in early-stage businesses.
+Self-certification is often used as a method of telling an investment platform you have the appropriate level of experience, risk awareness and means to invest in early-stage businesses.

 What are the risks?